strongloop/loopback-component-push/README.md

 ## Key Components

-* DeviceRegistration model and APIs to manage devices with applications and users
+* Device model and APIs to manage devices with applications and users
 * Application model to provide push settings for device types such as ios and android
 * Notification model to capture notification messages and persist scheduled notifications
 * Optional Job to take scheduled notification requests